Top 10 places to visit in the Benelux by train

 Musicians from throughout the Benelux set their sights on Ghent.
 Flanders’ coolest city is famous for its jazz festival and for mixed-performance venues such as the Bijloke that showcase some of the top artistic talent in the region.
 But the city also claims that more than 600 rock and pop bands play in its venues and pubs, and whether or not you’re a fine of live music, the vibe in downtown Ghent is well worth the 45-minute train journey from Antwerp.
 For a night on the town, check out the Overpoort district, whose 30-odd pubs cater to Ghent’s student population.

 10. Luxembourg city, Luxembourg

-The capital of one of Europe’s smallest countries — and the only remaining Grand Duchy in the world — Luxembourg is one of those places that punches well above its weight.
+The capital of the Benelux’ smallest country – and the only remaining Grand Duchy in the world – Luxembourg is one of those places that punches well above its weight.
 The principality is Europe’s richest country, and a lot of the European institutions are based here.
 The first thing you notice is that the city is built on a rock.
 That city’s old fortress walls were carved out of that rock, and one of the most defining experiences in Luxembourg is a visit to the Bock Casemates, the surviving portions of the old city defenses.